arunchaganty/brimutils/README.txt

   aliases.sh -- Utils in disguise as bash aliases.

   install.py -- Script for installing (hopefully) everything.
 Run without arguments to see usage and help.
-A bit outdated.
+A bit outdated; prefer make (believe it or not).

   Makefile -- More crude and direct way to build and install.
+Takes the following environment variables.

+    PREFIX:  Binary install destination.

+    ALIASES: File where bash aliases will go.

+    CAREFUL: If set, do not install binaries if doing so will override a file in destination.

+    NO_ALIASES: If set, ${ALIASES} is ignored and no alias commands are installed.

   README.txt -- You are here.